OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/README.md

-# Horizontally distributed WebDisco-based implementation
+# Horizontally distributed WebDisco-based implementation of a cox regression

 ## Before using